top of page

 Our Genetics

-Our breeding program combines many of the largest, prettiest, and most proven bloodlines in the industry over the past 40 years.
+Our breeding program combines many of the largest bodied deer, prettiest typical antlers, and most proven bloodlines in the industry for health and longevity over the past 40 years.

 We also breed for genetic CWD resistant DNA markers.